crim-ca/weaver/docs/source/package.rst

 and :term:`WPS` is provided.
 In other words, an application developer could only specify the :term:`I/O`'s ``formats`` in the :term:`WPS` portion during process deployment, and `Weaver` will take care to update the matching :term:`CWL` definition without any user intervention.
-This makes it also easier for the user to specify supported formats since it is generally easier to remember names of :term:`MIME-types` than full ontology references. `Weaver` has a large set of commonly employed :term:`MIME-types` that it knows how to convert to corresponding ontologies.
-Also, `Weaver` will look for new :term:`MIME-types` it doesn't explicitly know about onto either the :term:`IANA` or the :term:`EDAM` ontologies in order to attempt automatically resolving them.
+This makes it also easier for the user to specify supported formats since it is generally easier to remember names of :term:`Media-types` than full ontology references. `Weaver` has a large set of commonly employed :term:`Media-Types` that it knows how to convert to corresponding ontologies.
+Also, `Weaver` will look for new :term:`Media-Types` it doesn't explicitly know about onto either the :term:`IANA` or the :term:`EDAM` ontologies in order to attempt automatically resolving them.

 When formats are resolved between the two contexts, `Weaver` applies information in a complimentary fashion.
 This means